 It makes sense that the earlier cancer is diagnosed, the easier it is to treat successfully.
-Many types of cancer have screening tests or early-warning signs that help with early detection, but ovarian cancer is an exception.
-As a result, the disease is typically not detected until it has reached an advanced stage.
+Many types of cancer have screening tests or early warning signs that help with early detection.
+But ovarian cancer is an exception due largely to its vague symptoms.

 There are three main types of ovarian cancer: